-If you live in New York City, there’s a good chance you have taken the subway at least once, and an even better chance that you ride it every day to commute to work or social events.
+If you live in New York City, there’s a good chance you have taken the subway at least once and a better chance of riding it every day to commute to work or social events.
 While the subway system is a vital part of our city’s infrastructure, it also can be dangerous, and people are severely injured or killed frequently in accidents involving the trains or on or near platforms.

 A train doesn’t need to crash for a person to get injured.
-The expert New York City train injury lawyers at Hach & Rose, LLP, handle a range of train-related accident claims.
+The expert New York City train injury lawyers at Hach & Rose, LLP handle various train-related accident claims.
 Some common causes of accidents include:

 - Derailments and collisions when two trains are on the track